-After people become addicted to alcohol, they find it extremely difficult to put the glass down for good.
+When a person becomes addicted to alcohol, he or she will find it extremely difficult to put the glass down for good.
 That’s because beating alcohol addiction on your own isn’t something that everybody can do, but it isn’t a reason for you to feel ashamed.
+Indeed, our New Jersey drug and alcohol treatment center knows alcoholism is a medical disorder.
+We are here to help those who are suffering from substance use disorders, including alcoholism.

-Alcohol use disorder is alcohol use that causes significant problems for the user.
-It is characterized by the inability to control one’s drinking and being unable to think of anything other than getting the next drink.
+Alcoholism is defined by alcohol use that causes significant problems for the person consuming it.
+It’s characterized by the inability to control one’s drinking habits and being unable to think of anything other than getting the next drink.
 Someone with an alcohol use disorder continues to drink even though it results in negative consequences.

-More importantly, someone experiencing an alcohol use disorder eventually must drink an increasing amount of alcohol to obtain the desired effects.
+More importantly, an individual experiencing an alcohol use disorder eventually must drink an increasing amount of alcohol to obtain the desired effects.
 If the person decreases alcohol consumption or stops, this person begins to experience withdrawal symptoms.

 - Feeling guilty when they do drink